-Another line of approach to the issue is some sort of external triggering to compress gas and induce star formation in a cloud, which is called the ``Triggered star formation'' model.
-A classic model of such triggering is the gas compression by expanding $\htwo$ regions, often called the sequential star formation \citep{Elmegreen_Lada}.
-According to the model, if high mass stars are once formed, they compress the surrounding gas to a gravitationally unstable state which forms stars, and an age sequence of young OB stars in space can be realized which may explain the OB associations distributed observed roughly in age sequence (e.g., \citealp{Lada_w3}).
-Another triggering mechanism is a cloud-cloud collision between two clouds with supersonic velocity separation.
-In the scheme, the gas is compressed in the interface layer between the clouds.
-These two models were first proposed by Oort and his collaborators in 1950--1960 \citep{Oort_spitzer,Oort_1954}.
-Based on optical spectroscopy of stars, \cite{Oort_1954} suggested collisions between the interstellar clouds taking place at 10--15~$\kms$ supersonic velocity.
-It was the first that \cite{Loren} proposed a collision between two CO clouds triggered star formation in NGC~1333.
-Numerical simulations of a cloud-cloud collision by \cite{Habe_Ohta}, demonstrated that the collision between two clouds of different sizes may play a role in efficiently compressing the gas to trigger star formation, and were followed up by \cite{Anathpindika}, and \cite{Takahira2014}.
-The study was further refined by including the magnetic field by \cite{Inoue_Fukui}, which showed that collisions are an effective process to trigger the formation of a high-mass cloud core, a precursor of high-mass star(s).
-Most recently, \cite{Fukui_rev} summarized the state of the art of the triggered star formation by cloud-cloud collisions based on around 50 candidate objects obtained by extensive CO surveys of high-mass star formation regions covering local star formation to the interacting galaxies which trigger massive clusters of $10^{6}$--$10^{7}$~$\msun$.
+Another possibility to resolve the issue is external triggers to compress gas and induce star formation, which is called the triggered star formation.
+A model of such a trigger is the gas compression by expanding $\htwo$ regions forming next-generation subgroups of OB associations, which is called the sequential star formation \citep{Elmegreen_Lada}.
+According to the model, once high-mass stars are formed by a certain (unknown) mechanism, the stars can compress the surrounding gas by the stellar feedback to a gravitationally unstable gas layer, where the next-generation high-mass stars are formed.
+The trigger continues to form high-mass stars until the gas is exhausted, and the model may explain the age sequence of subgroups in OB associations such as observed in Orion \citep{Blaauw1964}.
+Another triggering mechanism is a cloud-cloud collision (CCC) between two clouds having supersonic velocity separation.
+In this scheme, the gas is compressed in the interface layer between the clouds to a gravitationally unstable state, leading to the formation of high-mass stars.
+This mechanism explains the formation of the high-mass stars in an initial state without high-mass stars and also explains the distribution and age of all the high-mass stars involved as caused by the configuration of the two clouds and is distinguished from the sequential star formation, which assumes the first generation high-mass stars.